-Unfortunately. yes they can.
+Unfortunately, yes, they can.
 In a competitive seller’s market, a home’s seller might have their pick of many offers.
-They may even be able to choose an all-cash offer and avoid dealing the mortgage process altogether.
-In a competitive local market like this, to accept an offer backed by an FHA loan, the seller will likely have to reject multiple offers backed by conventional mortgages – which is something not all sellers will be willing to do.
+They may even be able to choose an all-cash offer and avoid dealing with the mortgage process altogether.
+In a competitive local market like this, the seller will likely reject multiple offers backed by conventional mortgages.

 Sellers are generally free to choose whichever offer they like best, and they don’t legally have to accept or even consider any offers, FHA or otherwise.